-Before treatment, Gary is held into After treatment showing the spine
+Before treatment, Gary is held into forward bent spine in flexoin

-forward bent spine in flexion closer to neutral
+After treatment, showing the spine closer to neutral

 The treatment used to improve Gary’s spinal alignment is the Releasing Joint Restrictions (RJR) specialized stretching protocol using the Horse and Thinker Treatment position for 90 seconds.
 After the treatment, he noted less back pain and was able to bend backward or move into extension easier.